 Filmmakers

-Sarah Knight’s most recent documentary, Diamonds are a Girl’s Best Friend, is a portrait of Nicole Sherry, Head Groundskeeper for the Baltimore Orioles at Camden Yards, and one of only two women in that position in Major League Baseball.
-The film premiered at the Baseball Hall of Fame Film Festival at Cooperstown where it is now in the permanent archives.
+Her most recent documentary, Diamonds are a Girl’s Best Friend, is a portrait of Nicole Sherry, Head Groundskeeper for the Baltimore Orioles at Camden Yards – one of only two women in that job in Major League Baseball.
+Diamonds premiered at the Cooperstown Baseball Hall of Fame where it became part of the permanent archives.

-She has assisted directors Taylor Hackford and Mikael Salomon, as well as producer Robert Shapiro.
+Sarah has assisted directors Taylor Hackford and Mikael Salomon and producers Peter Macgregor-Scott and Robert Shapiro.

 …………………………………………………………..